neueda/jetbrains-plugin-graph-database-support/README.md

 ## Installation

 Plugin is [available for download](https://plugins.jetbrains.com/plugin/8087) from Jetbrains repository.
-Information about licensing terms can be found [here](https://neueda.lv/projects/jetbrains-plugin-graph-database-support/).

 1. Go to `Preferences` -> `Plugins` -> `Browser repositories...`
 2. Search for `Graph Database support`.